Engagespot/engagespot/docs/docs/introduction/getting-started.md

 This is where a solution like Engagespot can help.
 Instead of spending months of time building, improving and maintaining a notification engine, you can simply plug in a full-fledged product notification system in minutes, without compromising on any functionalities.

 Simply, you should never attempt to build a notification system from scratch.
 And that's why we've developed Engagespot.
 We focus on improving all the aspects of a highly scalable notification system while you focus on building your product.

-### Channels

-Channels are the medium through which a notification is delivered.
-Engagespot supports the following channels to deliver notification to your users.

-1. In-App (With a beautiful, customizable notification center UI-Kit)
-2. Web Push
-3. Email
-4. Mobile Push
-5. SMS (Coming Soon)

-### Providers

-Providers enables delivery through a particular channel.
-For example to deliver notifications via Email channel, you can use a generic SMTP service, or an API such as Sendgrid within Engagespot.
-Currently Engagespot supports the following providers for each channel.

-1. In-App - Inbuilt
-2. Web Push - Inbuilt
-3. Mobile Push - Firebase (FCM)
-4. Email - Inbuilt, Sendgrid, Mailgun, SMTP

-### Supported Platforms

-You can use Engagespot on any web or mobile based platforms.
-However, In-App notification UI-Kit is currently available only for web apps.
-(Along with a customizable ReactJS Notification Inbox component)